Malik-Abhinav/Sunset-Project/final.md

 ---

 ### 8. AI's Impact
 The impact of AI in our project was mainly used for debugging.
 AI helped us understand the error messages and possible causes that pointed us to the correct direction on where to make the changes which resulted in an easier debugging process.
+This was an extremely useful tool when working with unknown libraries as, even with good documentation, we needed to understand where in the documentation to look which could only be done by understanding the error messages.
+This also helped us with minor UI improvements where a div would be hard to place in the layout.

 ---